 Prospective employees come in with their game face on, dressed and ready to impress potential employers.
 Interviewing employers, on the other hand, are tasked with selecting an employee who may or may not actually live up to the personality that they interviewed – after all, some people interview well but aren’t actually good hires, and some people interview poorly even though they would actually end up being the best person for the job.

-1. Not making eye contact
+1) Not making eye contact:

-No matter how nervous you are you have to look your interviewer in the eye, otherwise you’ll come across as someone who lacks confidence in yourself.
+No matter how nervous you are, you have to look your interviewer in the eye, otherwise, you’ll come across as someone who lacks confidence in yourself.
 Conveying confidence in yourself shows that you believe in what you’re saying and what you have to offer to the company, something that’s attractive to most if not all employers.
 After all, if you don’t believe in yourself and your abilities why should your potential employer?

-2. Overuse of filler words
+2) Overuse of filler words:

 Pausing to gather your thoughts and deliver a well-crafted answer to an interview question is one thing.
 Repeatedly using filler words such as “like”, “uh” or “um”, on the other hand, just makes you look unprofessional and unprepared.
-Most of us user filler words without even thinking about it, so you need to make a conscious effort to keep them out of your vocabulary while you’re communicating with the interviewer.
+Most of us use filler words without even thinking about it, so you need to make a conscious effort to keep them out of your vocabulary while you’re communicating with the interviewer.

-It should go without saying that having good personal hygiene is of the utmost importance during an interview (and during the work day!), however where some people unknowingly make a mistake is by wearing perfume or cologne too heavily – you don’t want to smell overpoweringly strong in either direction, whether it’s a good smell or a bad smell.
-This is also the time to wear more neutral, business appropriate attire in place of any flashy clothing items, and to keep makeup more natural looking.
+It should go without saying that having good personal hygiene is of the utmost importance during an interview (and during the workday!), however where some people unknowingly make a mistake is by wearing perfume or cologne too heavily – you don’t want to smell overpoweringly strong in either direction, whether it’s a good smell or a bad smell.
+This is also the time to wear more neutral, business-appropriate attire in place of any flashy clothing items, and to keep makeup more natural-looking.

-See more at How To Dress for Your Interview.
+READ MORE: How To Dress for Your Interview.

-4. Crossing your arms
+4) Crossing your arms:

-Crossing your arms across your chest is a defense mechanism that we use to protect ourselves and, like the overuse of filler words, we often times don’t even realize that we’re doing it until after the fact.
+Crossing your arms across your chest is a defense mechanism that we use to protect ourselves and, like the overuse of filler words, we oftentimes don’t even realize that we’re doing it until after the fact.
 But crossing your arms also makes you look closed off and unapproachable – you want to make sure you come across as open and receptive during a job interview to give off a good impression.
-It’s important to sit with your hands open on the table or in your lap, which gives the appearance of being open and inviting to conversation.
+It’s important to sit with your hands open on the table or in your lap, which gives the appearance of being open and inviting to the conversation.

-5. Being too stoic
+5) Being too stoic: